Second Amendment to the United States Constitution: Meaning of "well regulated militia"

 An early use of the phrase "well-regulated militia" may be found in Andrew Fletcher's 1698 A Discourse of Government with Relation to Militias, as well as the phrase "ordinary and ill-regulated militia".
 Fletcher meant "regular" in the sense of regular military, and advocated the universal conscription and regular training of men of fighting age.
 Jefferson thought well of Fletcher, commenting that "the political principles of that patriot were worthy the purest periods of the British constitution.
 They are those which were in vigour."

 The term "regulated" means "disciplined" or "trained".
 In Heller, the U.S. Supreme Court stated that "[t]he adjective 'well-regulated' implies nothing more than the imposition of proper discipline and training."

-In the year before the drafting of the Second Amendment, in Federalist No. 29 Alexander Hamilton wrote the following about "organizing", "disciplining", "arming", and "training". of the militia as specified in the enumerated powers:
+In the year before the drafting of the Second Amendment, in Federalist No. 29 ("On the Militia"), Alexander Hamilton wrote the following about "organizing", "disciplining", "arming", and "training" of the militia as specified in the enumerated powers:

-Justice Scalia, writing for the Court in Heller: "In Nunn v.
-State, 1 Ga.
-243, 251 (1846), the Georgia Supreme Court construed the Second Amendment as protecting the 'natural right of self-defence' and therefore struck down a ban on carrying pistols openly.
-Its opinion perfectly captured the way in which the operative clause of the Second Amendment furthers the purpose announced in the prefatory clause, in continuity with the English right":
+Justice Scalia, writing for the Court in Heller: